 To find the Sexual Assault / Rape Crisis Centre closest to you, visit the online Victim Services Directory.

-The Victim Crisis Assistance and Referral Services (VCARS) program provides immediate, on-site service to victims of crime and tragic circumstances after an incident 24 hours a day, seven days a week at the request of the police.
+The Victim Crisis Assistance Ontario (VCAO) Program provides crisis intervention services to victims of crime and tragic circumstances after an incident 24 hours a day, seven days a week at the request of the police.

 Through this program, eligible victims who have no other financial means can access the following services:

 VQRP is available in over 50 communities across the province.
 Find out if you are eligible for this program, and how to apply for support.

 The Victim/Witness Assistance Program provides information, assistance and support to victims and witnesses of crime to increase their understanding of, and participation in, the criminal court process.
 Read more.